longshotlabs/simpl-schema/README.md

 - `this.genericKey`: The generic schema key for which the autoValue is running (`$` in place of actual array index).
 - `this.isInArrayItemObject`: True if we're traversing an object that's in an array.
 - `this.isInSubObject`: True if we're traversing an object that's somewhere within another object.
-- `this.isModifier`: True if this is running on a MongoDB modifier object.
+- `this.isModifier`: True if this is running on a MongoDB [update document](https://www.mongodb.com/docs/drivers/node/current/fundamentals/crud/write-operations/change-a-document/) (also known as "modifier" object).
-- `this.isSet`: True if the field is already set in the document or modifier
+- `this.isSet`: True if the field is already set in the document
 - `this.key`: The schema key for which the autoValue is running.
 This is usually known, but if your autoValue function is shared among various keys or if your schema is used as a subschema in another schema, this can be useful.
 - `this.obj`: The full object.
-- `this.operator`: If isSet = true and isUpdate = true, this contains the name of the update operator in the modifier in which this field is being changed.
-For example, if the modifier were `{$set: {name: "Alice"}}`, in the autoValue function for the `name` field, `this.isSet` would be true, `this.value` would be "Alice", and `this.operator` would be "$set".
+- `this.operator`: If isSet = true and isUpdate = true, this contains the name of the update operator in the update document in which this field is being changed.
+For example, if the update document were `{$set: {name: "Alice"}}`, in the autoValue function for the `name` field, `this.isSet` would be true, `this.value` would be "Alice", and `this.operator` would be "$set".
 - `this.parentField()`: Use this method to get information about the parent object.
 Works the same way as `field()`.
 - `this.siblingField()`: Use this method to get information about other fields that have the same parent object.
 Works the same way as `field()`.
 This is helpful when you use sub-schemas or when you're dealing with arrays of objects.
 - `this.unset()`: Call this method to prevent the original value from being used when you return undefined.
-- `this.value`: If isSet = true, this contains the field's current (requested) value in the document or modifier.
+- `this.value`: If isSet = true, this contains the field's current (requested) value in the document.

-If an `autoValue` function does not return anything (i.e., returns `undefined`), the field's value will be whatever the document or modifier says it should be.
-If that field is already in the document or modifier, it stays in the document or modifier with the same value.
-If it's not in the document or modifier, it's still not there.
-If you don't want it to be in the doc or modifier, you must call `this.unset()`.
+If an `autoValue` function does not return anything (i.e., returns `undefined`), the field's value will be whatever the document says it should be.
+If that field is already in the document, it stays in the document with the same value.
+If it's not in the document, it's still not there.
+If you don't want it to be in the doc, you must call `this.unset()`.

 Any other return value will be used as the field's value.
 You may also return special pseudo-modifier objects for update operations.
 Examples are `{$inc: 1}` and `{$push: new Date}`.

 #### autoValue gotchas

 - If your autoValue for one field relies on the autoValue or defaultValue of another field, make sure that the other field is listed before the field that relies on it in the schema. autoValues are run in order from least nested, to most nested, so you can assume that parent values will be set, but for fields at the same level, schema order matters.
-Refer to [issue #204](https://github.com/aldeed/simpl-schema/issues/204).
+Refer to [issue #204](https://github.com/longshotlabs/simpl-schema/issues/204).
 - An `autoValue` function will always run during cleaning even if that field is not in the object being cleaned.
 This allows you to provide complex default values.
 If your function applies only when there is a value, you should add `if (!this.isSet) return;` at the top.

 ### Function Properties